pletfix/docs/en/models.md

         }
     }

-TODO: Remove one of the two variants in the example above.

 <a name="one-to-many"></a>
 #### One To Many {.method}

 This is similar to the one-to-one-relationship.
 For example, in an application containing authors and books, the models could be declared like this:

 ![One-To-Many-Relationship](https://raw.githubusercontent.com/pletfix/docs/master/images/one-to-many.png)

     class Author extends Model
     {
-        /**
-         * Define one-to-many relationships.
-         */
-        protected $hasMany = [
-            App\Model\Book::class
-        ];

         /**
          * Get the author's books.
          */